 Many of the stories we will hear during Women’s History Month will be of “firsts” of pioneers and trailblazers.
 Often these stories are cast as turning points and new beginnings, as if once the barriers were knocked down, a new world suddenly appeared.
 But the story of Nellie Neilson, the American Historical Association’s first female president, shows how halting and sporadic change can be.

-Eric Foner, the DeWitt Clinton Professor of History at Columbia University, and a former president of the AHA (for 2000), received the 2011 history Pulitzer Prize for his book, The Fiery Trial: Abraham Lincoln and American Slavery, which was published in 2010 by W.W.
-Norton.
+Eric Foner, the DeWitt Clinton Professor of History at Columbia University, and a former president of the AHA (for 2000), received the 2011 history Pulitzer Prize for his book, The Fiery Trial: Abraham Lincoln and American Slavery.

 In the news this week, some new ideas about declassification of historical records, Ken Burns announces Vietnam War documentary, and the LA Times checks out a Virginia Civil War sesquicentennial project.
 Then, learn more about reCaptcha, get advice on online images and copyright, peruse a roundup of women’s history, and take a look back at historic D.C.
 We also continue with more articles and news on the William Cronon affair.
 Finally, follow-up on the recently rejected Google Books Settlement through a number of links.